 Is Payable on Death the same as beneficiary?

-A bank account with designated POD beneficiaries is an arrangement between a bank and an account owner(s) that allows beneficiaries to receive the funds in the account(s) when the all owners pass away.
+A bank account with designated POD beneficiaries is an arrangement between a bank and an account owner(s) that allows beneficiaries to receive the funds in the account(s) when all owners pass away.
 Capital One Bank gives customers the ability to designate up to 10 individuals as POD beneficiaries on most types of deposit accounts.